faassen/secretweblog_zola/content/posts/curious-case-of-quentell.md

 > contribution to the history of modern design.

 Now Rudolf Wolf is apparently a Dutch designer, not German as the name might suggest.
-The Bauhaus period had his heyday before he was 14 years old.
+The Bauhaus period had its heyday before he was 14 years old.
 I can't find evidence of him doing the interior design of Munich's National Theatre, but there was another a Rudolf Wolf who was a typeface designer who died in Munich in 1940, and a Rudolf Wolf who was a Munich painter.
 Nor can I find